stockmouton/stockmouton.github.io/articles/inflation.md

 >
 > https://www.thebalance.com/what-is-hyperinflation-definition-causes-and-examples-3306097

-### The bubble case
+### Speculative bubbles: hyperinflation without the name
+Because speculative bubbles happened on the secondary market, they are not taken into account when talking about inflation even though they have an impact on the real economy.

-Bubbles appear because the inflation expectation of certain assets become the predominant force.
-Hijacking the human brain, inflation expectation transforms itself again into a self-fulfilling prophecy and all the prices start to increase powered by a succession of human behaviours which starts with "the fear of missing out" (FOMO) and people starts pilling up.
+Bubbles appear because the inflation expectation of certain assets become the predominant force transforming itself again into a self-fulfilling prophecy.
+The prices start to increase powered by a succession of human emotions like "the fear of missing out" (FOMO).

 Pure speculators starts to actively hype up the train because they invested on margin (with a loan) and needs a return as soon as possible.
 Their power is accelerated by the fact that they are indeed making money and everyday is a new day when peopled to have invested yesterday.
 Those lucky speculators feel validated and might raise themselves to the guru status arguing that it will keep going up, bringing even more people on the board.
 This keeps on-going until the price is so high that doubt starts to appear among speculators.
 At this point, it is all about faith.

 <sub>*Sidenote: a funny thing is that those speculators are usually oblivious to their own behaviours.
 Some of them will even conduct actual research to prove their point.
 The problem lies in the fact that they are looking for comfirmation bias and not the real truth.
 On top of that, being right is not necessarily the best way to make market in the open market.*</sub>

 Interestingly, a bubble is an asset (or set of assets) hyperinflation.
 FUD on that asset increase, volatility increase, risk increase.
 And the usual dynamic of hyperinflation is the result:
-- First, the price increase fast
+- First, prices increase fast
-- Then, the price way overshoot what could be a decent value
+- Then, prices way overshoot what could be decent values
-- Then, the price decrease fast which might make the price undershoot a decente value
+- Then, prices decrease fast which might make prices undershoot decent values too
-- Finally, the price will settle to a new satisfying value for the market.
+- Finally, prices settles to a new satisfying value for the market.

-What happened with GME is a textbook example.
+<sub>*Sidenote: What happened with GME is a textbook example.
 From a value stock, it went through a bubble period (might still be in as volatility is still high).
-But the future might be even more interesting as it might become a growth stocks if it successfully execute its own transition (A previous example of a successful digital transiton can be seen with [Netflix](https://en.wikipedia.org/wiki/Netflix#History)).
+But the future might be even more interesting as it might become a growth stocks if it successfully execute its own transition (A previous example of a successful digital transiton can be seen with [Netflix](https://en.wikipedia.org/wiki/Netflix#History)).* </sub>

 #### From an investment market to a casino
-When hyperfinflation hits the secondary market many times and on multiple assets, everybody starts to be a genius.
-Anyone which believed that "stonk always go up" against other belief are rewarded with huge gains.
-On the other side, people feel burns to have missed this opportunity or worst are actualling burn because of short position.

-At this point, the market starts to be a casino with loosers and winners.
-It self-sustaining for a while because winners tend to brag about it and many people feel like they are the only one losing money.
+When the secondary market sees multiple assets getting hyperinflated successively, the stock market can start to look like a casino much more than a market.
+The problem is that the difference between investing and speculation is so little that it can be hard to spot when an investor is investing and when he si speculating.
+As long as you bet that a stock will go up, even if you wait 5 years, isn't it a kind of speculation?
+On the other hand, the GME case show taht short term investment can save a company, isn't it a very good investment?
+I'll let you think about it.

+Anyway, this tends to change drastically the market dynamic.
+People are chasing bubbles just for the sake of it without any other goal than making money.
+The problem is that the real economy is never casino and the market should not be too uncorrelated with the economy.
+Why?
+Because the real economy is like gravity for the market, if it starts to levitate too high above reality, it will grounded back violently and a financial crisis always lead to a real economical crisi because of investors being very sad.
+And now, everybody start to suffers the crisis effect.

 We tend to call a market a casino when the amount of risks taken by investors is too damn high!
 You can measure it with the global margin debt (amount borrowed by people to invest in the financial markets).
 The important point here is the acceleration of margin debt: if it increase fast, it is not a good sign as more and more people are risking much more than they have.
-You can also feel it when you start to observe many bubbles (~~SPACs 👀~~, ~~NFTs 👀~~) and [funds start to get margin called](https://www.nytimes.com/2021/04/03/business/bill-hwang-archegos.html).
-It is also reflected into the bull/bear ratio (weekly poll of investment advisors) which start to be overly positive.
+You can also feel it when you start to observe many bubbles (~~SPACs 👀~~, ~~NFTs 👀~~) and [investment funds start to get margin called](https://www.nytimes.com/2021/04/03/business/bill-hwang-archegos.html).
+It is also reflected into the bull/bear ratio (weekly poll of investment advisors) which start to be overly positive and tends to see high volatility variation.

 It happens that all of those 3 signals are full on right now.
 In such market, hyperinflation would crash the whole market as drop in some sectors will margin called big hedge funds and soon, banks discovers that the whole system is tied together and will fall as one (as in 2008, it's particularly relevant today as nothing has been done to prevent the systemic risk of 2008 and we are 13 years later, how time flies!).